Tar2sh12/linkedIn_App/README.md

 5. **Job Search:** Users can search for jobs based on various filters such as location, job title, and seniority level.
 6. **Applications:** Users can apply for jobs, and HR users can review applications.

-## Contributing

-Contributions are welcome!
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/feature-name`).
-3. Make your changes.
-4. Commit your changes (`git commit -am 'Add new feature'`).
-5. Push to the branch (`git push origin feature/feature-name`).
-6. Create a new Pull Request.

 ## Bonus Points